saturnlighting/literature-review/README.md

 # Discussion

+This paper reviewed the scientific literature on the relationship between road lighting and cycling uptake.

 #### To what extent does road lighting influence cycling uptake?

 The positive results obtained in studies looking at the association